fieldtrip/website/tutorial/ica_artifact_cleaning.md

 {% include image src="/assets/img/tutorial/ica_artifact_cleaning/figure4.png" width="600" %}

 With some experience, you can relatively quickly identify components that are suspect for artifacts.
-Eye-related components are spatially localized on the frontal channels, blinks and vertical saccacdes are symmetric and horozontal saccades show a distinct left-right pattern.
+Eye-related components are spatially localized on the frontal channels, blinks and vertical saccacdes are symmetric and horizontal saccades show a distinct left-right pattern.
 Heart-related components in MEG show up as avery deep source with a bipolar projecting over the left and right side ofthe helmet.
 It is common for both eye and heart components that you will see a few of them.
 You may want to write down the number of each of the suspect components.

 In the figure above, components 10 and 12 look like eye-related components.
 Component 5 and 6 probably still relate to the SQUID jumps on MLT24 and neighbouring channels.
 In this case there are no obvous heart-related component visible